aparnag-15/Aparna-Ghantasala-Resume/README.md

 * Copysmith, a startup hired me to design a user onboarding solution that did not require any physical assistance and a solution to save the generated Google Ad copy.
 * Proposed compelling design solutions and an interactive prototype for the onboarding to guide users as they used the tool hands on and requested personal information only when necessary.
 For the save feature, I proposed a solutions that could help the user export the Saved Ads as .csv file and published Ads efficiently.
 #### Architect and Project Manager | Key Concepts Construction, Seattle, WA | Dec 2017- Feb 2020
-*

 ### Featured UX Projects
 -----------------
 ### User Experience Designer | SAFOME | 3 month end to end project
-A “Secure” Smart Home Mobile Application that protects user   privacy and secures their data, while enjoying the perks of smart home devices.
+* A “Secure” Smart Home Mobile Application that protects user privacy and secures their data, while enjoying the perks of smart speakers and other smart home devices.
+* Designed smart cloud based solutions to notify as smart speakers record conversations and let the users see and be in control of their data.

+### User Experience Designer | CityPups | Modified GV Sprint
+* Website design that helps customers look for a dog and adopt one effeciently.
+* This product supports easy profiel setup and helps user find a perfect dog by matching a customer requirement profile to dog’s personality profile

+#### UX Designer | GYAN | Time bound project with business constraints
+* A desktop application to enhance online learning for students who are currently enrolled at Universities and have shifted to remote leaning due to Covid-19.
+* This product motivated students to learn better, interact with professors and collborate with peers effectively

 #### Architectural Designer/ Architectural Technician II | Aria Group Architects | Chicago, IL		|	06/15 – 12/16
 A multi disciplinary company .